 A board-certified veterinary dentist can diagnose gingival hyperplasia through a physical examination of your dog’s mouth and, if necessary, dental X-rays.
 The treatment approach typically depends on the severity of the condition:

-• Surgical Intervention: In more severe cases, surgical removal of the overgrown gum tissue might be necessary.
-This procedure, known as gingivectomy, is performed under anesthesia and involves cutting away the excess gum tissue to restore normal gum structure.
+- Surgical Intervention: In more severe cases, surgical removal of the overgrown gum tissue might be necessary.
+This procedure, known as a gingivectomy, is performed under anesthesia and involves cutting away the excess gum tissue to restore normal gum structure.

 After treatment, maintaining good oral hygiene is critical to prevent the recurrence of gingival hyperplasia.
 Regular veterinary check-ups and cleanings, along with diligent at-home dental care, are key.
-Additionally, monitoring your dog for any changes in eating habits or behavior can help catch any recurrence early.
+Additionally, monitoring your dog for any changes in eating habits, drooling, or mouth sensitivity can help catch any recurrence early.
+Some dogs may benefit from dental diets or oral rinses—talk to your vet about supportive products to keep the gums healthy.

 Conclusion

 Gingival hyperplasia in dogs, while not life-threatening, requires attention and care.
 Understanding the causes and symptoms, coupled with prompt veterinary intervention, can effectively manage this condition.
-Regular dental check-ups and good oral hygiene practices are essential in keeping your dog’s mouth healthy.
-Early detection and treatment of gingival hyperplasia can significantly enhance the quality of life for your canine companion.
-For more information, consult with your veterinarian and ensure your dog receives the best possible oral care.
+Regular dental check-ups, home care, and professional cleanings are essential in keeping your dog’s mouth healthy.